Consensys/doc.goquorum/docs/HowTo/Use/node_network_migration.md

 description: Migrate node to a new IP network
 ---

-# UMigrate node to a new IP network
+# Migrate node to a new IP network

 When changing the network configuration of a node, we need to follow specific steps so the new configuration it's applied and the consensus protocol continues to work as expected.